 Food Security News Hotspots Indicator

-The Food Security News Hotspots indicator reflects the media activity related to global and regional food price development and food security, using the assumption that more news coverage could mean a more problematic situation.
+The Food Security News Hotspots indicator reflects the media activity related to global and regional food price developments and food security, using the assumption that more news coverage could mean a more problematic situation.
 Because this assumption may not always be true, the map is primarily an indicator of the magnitude of the news coverage and not the intensity of food insecurity.

-A more detailed description of how this indicator is calculated and assessed can be found under methods.
+A more detailed description of how this indicator is calculated and assessed can be found in the methods secton.

 Food Security News Hotspots